-What should also be commended is the iteration that Creative Assembly have done to the campaign.
+What should also be commended is the iteration that Creative Assembly has done to the campaign.
 Before, the player would play their campaign in a historical setting.
 They would be dropped into a very particular moment, and they would play on from there.
 Now that still applies in Warhammer, but there is more to do.
 The fantasy background of the Warhammer IP allows for implementations such as the ‘Great Book of Grudges,’ which are meaningful side-quests that influence the populace’s opinion on you help to add more variety to the micromanagement to your empire as a whole.

 While these are excellent new additions both on paper and in-game, it’s still Total War.
 The battles are tense and nerve-wracking, but I have never personally found the management of my would-be empire to be especially compelling.
 It’s regrettably an ‘it’s not you it’s me’ scenario, and while I hoped that the Warhammer license would alleviate the tedium that I have always associated with the Total War single-player, it wasn’t to be.

 The same goes for multiplayer, although the reasons for which are more amusing, as every time I wander onto the online battlefield, I join a team in the hopes that I will contribute.
 The thing is, I do contribute, but it’s always towards a crushing defeat for the rest of my team.
-If there is one thing I will never claim, it’s a mastery at Total War.
+If there is one thing I will never claim, it’s a mastery of Total War.
 I join games, get humiliated, and I feel sorry for my poor teammates.
 Technically, while the in-game experience was seamless, a few times I got an infinite loading screen, and I ended up having to exit the game entirely to leave the loading screen.
 Annoying, but not the end of the world, as I just joined another game when I reloaded Warhammer.

 So while I cannot fully enjoy the multiplayer, I can enjoy the technical proficiency of the title.
 For instance, while the soundtrack isn’t as loud and dramatic as I want to be, it’s still excellent.
 Whether I’m fighting as a Dwarf or a Vampire, the music is perfectly fitting, ranging from the sinister calls of the dead or the proud drums of the mountains, and all told it’s well worth cranking up your speakers for.